iMoonLab/DeepHypergraph/docs/source/examples/vertex_cls/hypergraph.rst

     - Proof: Xinwei Zhang

-In the following examples, three typical graph/hypergraph neural networks are used to perform vertex classification task on the simple hypergraph structure.
+In the following examples, three typical graph/hypergraph neural networks are used to perform vertex classification task on the hypergraph structure.

 Models
 ---------------------------